onelson/e2e-rs/README.md

-My early attempts to follow this guide failed when importing the client in the react app, but it seems all the issues were actually on the app project configuration, not at here in the `e2e-client` crate.
+My early attempts to follow this guide failed when importing the client in the react app, but it seems all the issues were actually on the app project configuration, not here in the `e2e-client` crate.

 One _gotcha_ to note is that when building the client with `npm run build`, the npm packaging scripts can succeed even if the `cargo build` they trigger fails.